-Retired police dogs don’t just suffer from the ‘normal’ ailments associated with aging, but also the serious wear & tear that comes from years of rigorous training & working.
+Retired police dogs don’t just suffer from the ‘normal’ ailments associated with aging, but also the serious wear and tear that comes from years of rigorous training and working.

 How will the dog cope being left at home while the handler leaves to go to work?